Chai2088/chai2088.github.io/_articles/VirtualMayhem.md

 title: "Virtual Mayhem"
 category: [Game, Custom Engine]
 layout: page
-image: /assets/img/Bloom.png
+image: /assets/img/VirtualMayhemPoster.png
+description: 9 artist and 4 programmers
 ---

 __2D combat game set in a futuristic world__ similar to Street Fighter and Mortal Combat.
 This game was also built from scratch in collaboration with a 13 people (9 artists and 4 programmers) using a __custom engine__ developed by ourselves.
 [Try it here](https://www.digipen.es/es/galeria/juegos-de-estudiantes/virtual-mayhem)

 {%
     include embed/youtube.html id='P_VkUZp7_i4'
 %}
+## Texture Atlas Editor Tool
+To optimize texture loading in our game (which had hundreds of textures), I designed and built a custom editor tool that:

+* Efficiently loads and manages texture atlases

+* Allows visual selection of individual sprites via UV coordinate modification

+* Features an intuitive interface displaying all atlas sprites in a grid

+* Enables single-click sprite assignment to renderable objects

+* Automatically stores selections for streamlined workflow

+This tool significantly improved our loading pipeline, instead of loading thousands of textures we are loading half or more than half of it.

-### Shaders
+## Shaders
-> During the project I have playing around with shaders and developed a couple of shaders for the game.
+During the project I have playing around with shaders and developed a couple of shaders for the game.

->
-> * __Glitch__\
+ * __Glitch__\
 I developed a custom glitch shader to enhance the game's visual aesthetic and add a layer of stylized distortion.
 This effect simulates digital interference — with flickering lines, color channel shifts, and jittering.

->
->* __Health Bar__\
+* __Health Bar__\
 Unlike traditional health bars found in most games, this shader represents a dynamic advantage bar rather than a static health meter.
 It visually conveys which player currently holds the upper hand in a match.

-### Story Mode System
+## Dynamic Story Log System
-> I designed and implemented a story log system that delivers narrative text in a controlled, sequential flow.
-The system allows story events to unfold gradually, enhancing immersion and pacing.
-Between story segments, it seamlessly triggers combat encounters, creating a dynamic interplay between storytelling and gameplay progression.

-### AI Opponent
-> Since the game is designed as a two-player combat experience, I developed an __AI opponent__ to ensure a compelling solo mode as well.
-The AI can engage the player in responsive, fast-paced combat, simulating a real opponent.
-To make the game accessible to a wider audience, I implemented three __difficulty levels__, allowing players of varying skill levels to enjoy the game at their own pace.
+__Key Features:__

+* Designed a sequential text-delivery system that reveals narrative in controlled, immersive chunks

+* Integrated auto-triggered combat encounters between story segments to maintain gameplay rhythm

+* Built a tool to reveal dialogue slowly that also enables to skip it.

+__Impact:__

+* Game is more immersive with a story for each character.

+## AI Combat System
+To allow a single player experience I designed and built an AI Combat system.

+__Key Features:__

+* Developed a responsive AI opponent that mimics human-like combat behavior (attacks, dodges, counters)

+* Implemented 3 difficulty levels (Easy, Medium, Hard) with dynamic adjustments to aggression and reaction time

+* Balanced AI to ensure fair but challenging solo gameplay, tested across 50+ play sessions

+__Impact:__

+* Allows for single player experience

+* Adds extra challenge specially when facing _Hard_ difficulty level